Understanding “Does Not Equal in Java” | The != Operator

 The “!=” operator or “does not equal in java” is a powerful tool for comparing values, but it comes with its share of pitfalls.
 Understanding how it works, especially in the context of object comparison and numeric precision, is crucial for writing robust and error-free code.
 Additionally, handling potential exceptions, such as NullPointerException, ensures that your program remains stable even in the face of unexpected conditions.
 So, the next time you encounter the “!=” operator or “does not equal in java”, approach it with caution, and you’ll be well on your way to writing more reliable and maintainable code.

-See also What is PrintStream in Java?
+See also How to Square a Number in Java?

 Also Check Out, Top 10 Free JS Courses With Certificate